pokertour/Cloudflare-Grafana/README.md

 # Known Bug
 - The Geomap panel is not displaying informations.
 If you know how to do please add a pull request.

+# Planned Features
+- Possibility to have multizone